gohugoio/hugo/content/extras/highlighting.md

 ### Disclaimers

- * **Warning** pygments is relatively slow and our integration isn't as optimized as it could be.
+ * **Warning** pygments is relatively slow.
 Expect much longer build times when using server side highlighting.
  * Languages available depends on your pygments installation.
  * Styles are inline in order to be supported in syndicated content when references to style sheets are not carried over.